awav/carnd-p3/README.md

 * Adam optimizer with `1E-03` learning rate
 * `20` epochs

 I started with learning rate `1E-1` for **Adam** and could get only `0.1 validation error`, but when I decreased learning rate to `1E-04` I have got **0.01 validation error**, such small change improved accuracy significantly.
-Moreover, the learning

-I finally have gotten good result on first track, after several attempts of building neural networks and moreover my car almost finished challenge track.
+Finally, I have gotten good result on first track, after several attempts of building neural networks and moreover my car almost finished challenge track.

+>>> NOTE: Before submitting images into the model the normalization procedure is applied: the mean of the image is subtracted from it, given result is divided by standard deviation of the original image, for avoiding zero division the standardisation algorithm replaces `0.0f` standard deviation with `1/(image_width * image_height * image_depth)` value.

-As you may notice the number of parameter of _DenseNet_ and _SimpleNet_ almost identical: `189,373` and `183,683` respectively, but training time is for _SimpleNet_ is extremely lower.
+>>> NOTE: As you may notice the number of parameter of _DenseNet_ and _SimpleNet_ almost identical: `189,373` and `183,683` respectively, but training time is for _SimpleNet_ is extremely lower.
 I spent less than 30 minutes on 20 epochs.
 I think it is a good theme for research to figure out what's going on and why _DenseNet_ is so computationally expensive.

 ##### Architectures